The Micro-Aggregated Profit Share: Empirical Results

 Our series of the profit share is a better measure of pure profits than the factorless-income series of \citeauthor{karabarbounis2019accounting}.
 First, their series is extremely volatile, and second, it implies unreasonably low capital shares.
 Their estimates of factorless-income in the early 1970s do, for example, suggest a capital share of 0\%, which is not realistic.
 Our series is more stable and implies more plausible capital shares.
 In line with \citeauthor{karabarbounis2019accounting}, and consistent with our countercyclical aggregate markup estimates, we find procyclical profit shares.
 Although our profit share series also fluctuates because of cyclical variation, we find these fluctuations to be within reasonable bounds.
 Finally, we follow \citeauthor{karabarbounis2019accounting} and compute the correlation between the profit share and the aggregate user cost of capital.
 With their series, we find a large negative correlation of 0.83; with our series, the correlation is also negative, but about a third in magnitude.
 As they note, these negative correlations suggest that both profit share series capture some form of unmeasured capital.

 We can also compare our results to those of \cite{barkai2020declining}, who also estimates capital- and profit shares for the United States using data from National Accounts. \citeauthor{barkai2020declining} estimates that the profit share has grown from $-$5\% in 1985 to 8\% in 2014.
 We find his profit share estimates substantially less reasonable than ours.
-Our profit share estimates in 2014 are consistent with a labor share of 53\%, as estimated by \cite{karabarbounis2014global}, and a capital share of 29\%, which aligns with \citeauthor{barkai2020declining}'s capital share estimate.
-This means that the implied labor share in \cite{barkai2020declining} differs by almost ten percentage points from that of \citeauthor{karabarbounis2014global}.
+First, \citeauthor{barkai2020declining}'s profit share is negative for roughly twenty years and then increases by fifteen percentage points in a matter of three years.
+Second, our profit share estimates are consistent with \cite{karabarbounis2023perspectives} estimates of the labor share while \citeauthor{barkai2020declining}'s are not.
+In 2014, for instance, our profit share is consistent with a labor share of 62\%, as estimated by \citeauthor{karabarbounis2023perspectives}, and a capital share of 20\%.
+This capital share estimate is five percentage points lower than \citeauthor{barkai2020declining}'s, which means that the implied labor share in \citeauthor{barkai2020declining} differs by six percentage points from that of \citeauthor{karabarbounis2023perspectives}.
 In Appendix \ref{app:income_shares}, we discuss the implications of our profit share estimates for capital income shares.

 \textbf{Assessing \cite{de2020rise}'s Estimates}. \citeauthor{de2020rise}'s estimates of markups and profitability have generated substantial debate in academic and policy forums.
 Scholars have scrutinized their methodology and their estimates.
 Here, we discuss the most relevant issues in calculating aggregate markups and the implications of their estimates in terms of profitability.